dankain/ct-config/README.md

 Error assumptions
 -----------------

-the configuration fails all should stop if next steps fails it will required manual intervention
+- the configuration fails all should stop
+- if next steps fails it will required manual intervention

+TODO: explain directories and their purpose

 Step 1 - Configure AWS CI User
 ------